 What is Diversity in the Workplace?

+It is impossible to answer the question ‘why is diversity important in the workplace’ without first understanding what it is.
 A company with a genuinely diverse workforce employs a diverse variety of people regardless of:

 - Ethnic backgrounds